+Basic knowledge on cell biology: structure and function of proteins, nucleic acids, carbohydrates and lipids; eukaryotic and prokaryotic cell; meiosis and mitosis.
 Differences between animals and plants.
 Plant cell organization.
-Function and structure of the cell wall, cell wall modification during cell differentiation.
-Functions of the vacuoles.
-Structure and roles of plastids.
+Function and structure of the cell wall and cell wall modification during cell differentiation.
+Structure and roles of vacuole.and plastids.
 Photosynthesis.
 Organization of vascular plants.
-Characteristics and organization of plant meristematic and adult tissues and their organization in leaves, root and stem.
-Examples of archaeobotanical finds.
+Characteristics of plant meristematic and adult tissues and their organization in leaves, root and stem.
+Examples of archaeobotanical finds, with special emphasis to wood.
 Taxonomic categories of plants.
 Plant reproduction: agamic and sexual reproduction and ontogenetic cycles.
-Morphology and reproduction of Algae, Fungi and lichens.
+Morphology and reproduction of Algae, Fungi and Lichens.
 Morphology, taxonomy and reproductive strategies of lower plants (Musci and Hepaticae) and vascular plants (Pteridophyta and Spermatophyta).
-Application for the cultural heritage.
+Application for the Cultural Heritage.

 Basic knowledge about molecules and cellular structures.
 Elementary background about the Spermatophyte organization and reproduction.